THE LUCKEYS

 Sewickley Twp., Westmoreland Co., PA.
 The Luckeys are joined with the

 Miller Family when Jane Luckey marries Capt.
-Samuel Miller, the older
+Samuel Miller, the

 Indians when they kill him and his detail of colonial soldiers in July,